-Restructuring costs involve either the costs in writing down the cost of assets because the assets have lost value, or the costs of closing a business and letting people go.
+According to Investopedia, restructuring costs involve either the costs in writing down the cost of assets because the assets have lost value, or the costs of closing a business and letting people go.
 These costs are usually not part of the normal operations of a business, and analysts exclude them from their earnings number because of that.
+It is wise to be aware of this so that you know what to look for when considering a potential investment.
 Companies know that analysts exclude restructuring costs from earnings; they sometimes take advantage of this and try to fit more costs into restructuring that are really just part of normal operations to make their earnings look better.

-The U.S. Generally Accepted Accounting Principles fall under an accrual system.
+Accounting Tools reports that the U.S. Generally Accepted Accounting Principles (GAAP) fall under an accrual system.
 This basically means that revenues are recognized when the company fulfills its obligation of the sale, while expenses are recognized when they occur.
 Therefore, you don't need to have a cash outlay to have an expense, and you don't need to have a cash inflow to record revenue.
+This is different from how many people structure their own personal finances, so understanding this is key to wise investing.
 Because of the timing difference between recognition of expenses and revenues and the inflow and outflow of cash, accruals occur and fall on the balance sheet.